idaholab/moose/framework/doc/content/source/variables/MooseVariableBase.md

 ### SubProblem

-Another common interface object member is `_subproblem`. `_subproblem` has the following acessors methods which take `THREAD_ID` and a `std::string` variable name as arguments (note that acessors through variable IDs do not exist through `SubProblem`):
+Another common interface object member is `_subproblem`. `_subproblem` has the following accessors methods which take `THREAD_ID` and a `std::string` variable name as arguments (note that accessors through variable IDs do not exist through `SubProblem`):

 - `getVariable`: returns a reference to a `MooseVariableFEBase`.
 Useful when access